alglanguage/alg/README.md

 ## General-Purpose Programming Language

 ### Usage
+First, download Alg [here](https://alglanguage.github.io/download) and unzip it.
-Open Command Prompt and use the command:
+Then, open Command Prompt and use the command:
 ```
 alg filename.alg
 ```